-- (b) delivery at the office of the Director General and obtaining evidence of receipt; or - (c) courier delivery to the Director General.
+- (a) delivery to the Executive Director or any authorised employee; - (b) delivery at the office of the Executive Director and obtaining evidence of receipt; or - (c) courier delivery to the Executive Director.

-100. Regulations.
+93. Regulations.

-- (1) The Minister may, after consultation with the Authority by statutory instrument, make regulations for better carrying into effect the provisions of this Act. - (2) Without prejudice to subsection (1) the Minister may make regulations relating to- - (a) fees payable upon the grant or renewal of a licence; - (b) the classification or categories of licences; - (c) the use of any communications station, apparatus or licence: - (d) obligations for permitting and facilitating the inspection of any communications station, apparatus or licence; - anti competitive practices; - energy regulation requirements to be complied with by any person who uses, sells, other than for export, or lets on hire any apparatus generating, designed to generate or liable to generate, fortuitous electromagnetic energy at frequencies that may be specified; - the exhibition at any communications station of notices that may be specified in the regulations; - (h) the use on board any vessel or aircraft other than a vessel or aircraft registered or licensed in Uganda, within the limits of Uganda and the territorial waters adjacent to Uganda, of communications apparatus on that vessel or aircraft, and the importation, acquisition, manufacture, sale, letting on hire or other disposition of communications apparatus of any kind, or the use or installation of that apparatus;

-provided by a licensee, in terms of quantitative and quality criteria;
+- (1) The Minister may, after consultation with the Commission and with the approval of Parliament, by statutory instrument, make regulations for better carrying into effect the provisions of this Act. - (2) Without prejudice to subsection (1) the Minister may make regulations relating to- - (a) fees payable upon the grant or renewal of a licence; - (b) the classification or categories of licences;

+- (c) the use of any communications station, apparatus or licence; - (d) obligations for permitting and facilitating the inspection of any communications station, apparatus or licence; - (e) anti competitive practices; - (f) energy regulation requirements to be complied with by any person who uses, sells, other than for export, or lets on hire any apparatus generating, designed to generate or liable to generate, fortuitous electromagnetic energy at frequencies that may be specified; - (g) the exhibition at any communications station of notices that may be specified in the regulations; - (h) the use on board any vessel or aircraft other than a vessel or aircraft registered or licensed in Uganda, within the limits of Uganda and the territorial waters adjacent to Uganda, of communications apparatus on that vessel or aircraft, and the importation, acquisition, manufacture, sale, letting on hire or other disposition of communications apparatus of any kind, or the use or installation of that apparatus; - (i) the requirements of the communications services to be provided by a licensee, in terms of quantitative and quality criteria; - (j) the specifications of reserved and mandatory services to be provided for by an operator under this Act; - (k) the way the consumer will be informed about the range of commercial services and the conditions under which they are provided; - (l) prescribing conditions to be observed in the erection, alteration or equipment of cinematograph theatres;
-- (j) the specifications of reserved and mandatory services to be provided for by an operator under this Act; - (k) the way the consumer will be informed about the range of commercial services and the conditions under which they are provided; - (1) prescribing conditions to be observed in the erection, alteration or equipment of cinematograph theatres; - (m) prescribing conditions to be observed in relation to safety from fire or otherwise of any cinematograph theatre or the control of person attending the theatre; - (n) the conditions under which a licensee can apply for compensation for loss-incurring operations as the result of the operator's obligation imposed on the operator by the Authority regarding the provision of uneconomic services in pursuance of the objectives of this Act; - (o) the retention of records relating to programmes or broadcasts; - (p) the obligations of proprietors, producers or broadcaster in respect of public broadcasts; - (q) the licensinf and management of telecommunication numbering and orbital slots; - (r) the regulation of community broadcasting. - (3) The regulations made under this section shall not require any person to concede right of entry into a private dwelling house for the purpose of permitting or facilitating the inspection of any communications apparatus not designed or adapted for permission under this Act.

-- (4) Regulations made under this section may provide in respect of any contravention of the regulations for the imposition of a fine not exceeding forty eight currency points or imprisonment not exceeding twenty four months or both. - (5) The Director General may by notice require anybody who, in his or her opinion is not complying with the regulations made under this section, to discontinue use, sale or let on hire, as the case may be, the apparatus in question, or to use, sell or let on hire the apparatus subject to conditions that may be specified in the notice.
+- (m) prescribing conditions to be observed in relation to safety from fire or otherwise of any cinematograph theatre or the control of person attending the theatre; - (n) the conditions under which a licensee can apply for compensation for loss-incurring operations as the result of the operator's obligation imposed on the operator by the Commission regarding the provision of uneconomic services in pursuance of the objectives of this Act; - (o) the retention of records relating to programmes or broadcasts; - (p) the obligations of proprietors, producers or broadcaster in respect of public broadcasts; - (q) the licensing and management of telecommunication numbering and orbital slots; - (r) the regulation of community broadcasting. - (3) Regulations made shall be laid before Parliament. - (4) Regulations made under this section may provide in respect of any contravention of the regulations for the imposition of a fine not exceeding forty eight currency points or imprisonment not exceeding twenty four months or both. - (5) The Executive Director may by notice require anybody who, in his or her opinion is not complying with the regulations made under this section, to discontinue the use, sale or letting on hire, as the case may be, the apparatus in question, or to use, sell or let on hire the apparatus subject to conditions that may be specified in the notice.

-101. Amendment of Cap.
+94. Amendment of Cap.
 49

-The Stage Plays and Public Entertainments Act is amended-
+The Stage Plays and Public Entertainment Act is amended-

-- (a) in section 1by substituting for paragraph (a) the following- - "(a) "Authority" means the Uganda Communications Regulatory Authority established by the Uganda Communications Regulatory Authority Act, 2012."; - (b) by substituting for any reference to "council" in that Act, a reference to "Authority".
+- (a) in section 1by substituting for paragraph (a) the following- - "(a) Commission means the Uganda Communications Commission established under the Uganda Communications Act, 2012."; - (b) by substituting for any reference to "council" in that Act, a reference to "Commission".

-102. Amendment of Schedules.
+95. Amendment of Schedules.